Member | Established: 1996 | Member since 2008

 SMO 1: Quality Assurance

-The association assists firms in understanding the objectives of quality control and in implementing and maintaining appropriate systems through organizing workshops and online courses.
-It also translates and publishes implementation support materials on best practices, for example, quality control methodology.
+The association assists firms in understanding the objectives of quality management and in implementing and maintaining appropriate systems through workshops, online courses, and technical guidance materials, including quality control and quality management methodology resources.

-UFPAA, together with the MoF, APOB and ACU, are participating in the World Bank’s project Strengthening Auditing and Reporting for Eastern Partnership countries (STAREP), which includes activities related to raising awareness and best practices for QA, among other.
+UFPAA has also participated, together with the Ministry of Finance of Ukraine (MoF), APOB, and AChU, in the World Bank’s Strengthening Auditing and Reporting for Eastern Partnership Countries (STAREP) initiative, which includes activities related to quality assurance awareness and best practices.

 -